Mosqlimate-project/sprint-template/scores/scores.md

 ## Teams and models
 The Mosqlimate group assessed the performance of each model using a set of scores, over the entire prediction window.
 The logarithmic score, CRPS and the interval score were computed using the 'ScoringRules Python package'.
 Other metrics were also  calculated as additional feedback for the teams, but do not enter the composition of the various ranking of the models.
-These additional metrics include (i) average scores in specific parts of the prediction window, considering epidemic onset (weeks between growth start and the peak) and epidemic peak (3-week window centered on the peak) and (ii) the time lag which maximizes the cross-correlation between forecasts and data.
+These additional metrics include (i) average scores in the epidemic peak (3-week window centered on the peak) and (ii) the time lag which maximizes the cross-correlation between forecasts and data.

 Seven teams participated in the Dengue 2024 Sprint.
 They submited dengue predictions using a variety of modeling approaches:

 1. [Dobby Data](https://github.com/eduardocorrearaujo/lstm_transf_to_state) - LTSM model
 3. [GeoHealth](https://github.com/ChenXiang1998/Infodengue-Sprint/tree/main/model) - Prophet model with PCA and variance threshold and LSTM model with PCA and variance threshold Models